Methodology

 Simplifications and limitations

-Some calculators use simplified calculations that may not capture every nuance of the law or your personal situation:
+Some calculators use simplified calculations that may not capture every nuance of the law or your personal situation.
+We believe in being transparent about these limitations so users can make informed decisions about when to rely on our tools and when to seek professional guidance.

-We note these limitations on each calculator page and always recommend consulting a professional for decisions with significant financial or legal consequences.
+We note these limitations on each individual calculator page and consistently recommend consulting a qualified professional for decisions with significant financial or legal consequences.
+Our tools are designed to inform and educate, not to replace professional advice.

 Found an error?